The Wizards wanted an injection of energy and effort. Enter Moritz Wagner.

 When asked why the 6-foot-11 big man has been able to capitalize on his starts immediately, Brooks didn’t hesitate.

 The coach inserted Wagner into the starting lineup for the first time this year Sunday.
-It was the team’s 17th different starting lineup this season and Brooks was trying to give the team a different look at the center position after about a week of constant talk of the need to take more pride in individual defense and put forth a more consistent effort.
+It was the Wizards’ 17th different starting lineup this season and Brooks was trying to give them a different look at center after about a week of constant talk of the need to take more pride in individual defense and put forth a more consistent effort.

 Energy, Wagner can do.
 He is perhaps the team’s best trash talker and is certainly its loudest communicator.

 When starting center Thomas Bryant partially tore his ACL last month, the Wizards didn’t just lose one of their top scorers and the center of their defense, they lost part of the team’s heart, its nightly sparkplug.
-Wagner, with his constant over-the-top encouragement from the bench — he went ballistic on the sideline when forward Rui Hachimura drew the second charge of his career recently — makes up for some of that.
+Wagner, with his constant over-the-top encouragement from the bench — he recently went ballistic on the sideline when forward Rui Hachimura drew the second charge of his career — makes up for some of that.

 “He’s been giving us nothing but life on both ends,” leading scorer Bradley Beal said Monday.
 “We feed off of that, we need it, Moe loves what he does, I always call him an irritant.
 He’s out there to just be a pest, to get up under your skin, talk his trash, all while playing at a high level.
 I love everything Moe brings, his spirit is what uplifts us.”

-Wagner was one of six Wizards players to enter the league’s coronavirus protocols last month and has described boring days and a heavy feeling of guilt at not being able to help his team during the more than two weeks he missed.
+Wagner was one of six Wizards to enter the league’s coronavirus protocols last month and has described boring days and a heavy feeling of guilt at not being able to help his team during the more than two weeks he missed.
 He jogged laps on the roof of his apartment building to get some form of physical exercise.

-The Michigan graduate brings that same approach to the court whether he is starting, coming off the bench or doesn't see any game time: do what you can.
+The Michigan graduate brings that same approach to the court whether he is starting, coming off the bench or doesn’t see any game time: Do what you can.

 “My preparation hasn’t been different, I kind of expect that from myself every day, to be the same, not to be as high and low as I used to be in the past, that’s part of the growing process,” Wagner said.
 “You can’t be result-oriented, you have to embrace the journey a little bit.
 Sounds corny, but you’ll become crazy if you just look at the results every night and go to bed that way.
 You’ve just got to embrace the process, have fun with it and be the same guy every day.”

 How Brooks configures his starting lineup against Denver (15-11) on Wednesday remains to be seen.
-The Nuggets’ 6-11 center Nikola Jokic is one of the most fearsome players in the league this season, averaging 26.5 points and 11.5 rebounds per game.
+The Nuggets’ 6-11 center, Nikola Jokic, is one of the most fearsome players in the league this season, averaging 26.5 points and 11.5 rebounds per game.

 He’s also got about 40 pounds on Wagner, according to both teams’ rosters.
 And Brooks said Monday that he still plans to fill Bryant’s starting role by committee, with 7-footers Alex Len and Robin Lopez also providing options.

-It won’t make a difference to Wagner, he’ll be yelling no matter what — either form the bench or on court.
+It won’t make a difference to Wagner.
+He’ll be yelling no matter what — either from the bench or on the court.